smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 FreeSync/G-Sync/AdaptiveSync
-could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother Set Off for lowest lantency
+could be easier on the eyes and the VRR with LFC (Low Framerate Compensation) could make games feel smoother Set Off for lowest latency
 Only way to tell if VRR is working is in monitor on screen display (OSD) some games might need to be changed to fullscreen and/or boarderless back and forth for VRR to actually work
 NVIDIA Control Panel
 Set up G-SYNC > Enable settings for the selected display model (might need turn monitor on/off) (or turn off and disable in monitor OSD)